-Before we had the luxury of whipping out Cro Mag Rally on our iPhones or kicking back with Mario Kart 8 on the Switch, good handheld racers were few and far between.
+Before we had the luxury of whipping out Cro Mag Rally on our iPhones or kicking back with Mario Kart 8 on the Switch, good handheld racers like the next title on our list of the best SEGA Game Gear Games were few and far between.

 Instead of contending with bananas and chain chomps, players have to watch out for baseball bats and chains as they swerve in and out of the other racers, all while trying to avoid causing too much damage to their bike and themselves…

 3. Mighty Morphin’ Power Rangers

 Using a variety of classic and signature moves, you can work your way through a story mode, a link-up battle mode, or a single-player button mash battle mode.

 2. Mortal Combat II

 Sub Zero, Kitana, Reptile, Liu Kang, and the rest of the motley crew are all ready to battle their differences out in Mortal Kombat in an attempt to try and determine who is the ultimate warrior.
-Hearing the words ‘FINISH HIM’ or ‘FATALITY’ from the sonorous voice in the sky will never get old; it still gives me chills when I think about it!

 Pulling out moves that no one else could do made you the king or queen amongst your mates, with an endless stream of ‘tell me how you do it’ following you everywhere you went.

 1. Sonic The Hedgehog

-If you’re surprised that SEGA’s hero is topping our ultimate SEGA Game Gear games list, then I suggest that you go and lie down and rethink things through a little bit.
+If you’re surprised that SEGA’s hero is topping our ultimate best SEGA Game Gear games list, then I suggest that you go and lie down and rethink things through a little bit.